Home » Running Muscles for Speed » Rectus Femoris For Running Speed: The Muscle That Connects Push and Lift

 That’s a deeper way to understand how speed works.

-Some muscles may not just create movement—
+Some muscles may not simply contribute force—

 🧩 Why More Force Alone May Not Solve Speed